JuanMeunier/JuanMeunier/README.md

 ## Hi there 👋
 # 👽 About Me:
-am Juan Meunier, a backend developer specialized in building scalable and maintainable solutions, with a strong focus on TypeScript and Node.js.
+I am Juan Meunier, a backend developer specialized in building scalable and maintainable solutions, with a strong focus on TypeScript and Node.js.
 I have hands-on experience developing REST APIs and microservices using frameworks such as Express and NestJS.
 I am proficient with both relational and NoSQL databases, including MySQL, PostgreSQL, and MongoDB, and I use containerization tools like Docker to streamline development workflows.
 Additionally, I have secondary experience with Python and its frameworks, including Django, FastAPI, and Flask, which I use to support various projects.
 I prioritize clean code and best practices in all my backend development work.
 Currently, I am pursuing a Programming degree at the National Technological University (UTN), in my second year.

 # 💻 Tech Stack: